cloudgraph/cloudgraph-examples-quickstart/cloudgraph-quickstart-mysql-pojo/README.md

 Namespace 1 – package_info.java

-**Add Plasma Maven Plugin**
+**Add CloudGraph Maven Plugin**
 ---------------------------

 Add the Plasma Maven Plugin with 3 executions which generate data access and query (DSL) classes as well as a schema for MySql.
-See below Plasma Maven Plugin Configuration for complete listing.
+See below CloudGraph Maven Plugin Configuration for complete listing.

-See <https://github.com/plasma-framework/plasma-examples-quickstart> for working examples which accomplany this guide.
+See <https://github.com/plasma-framework/plasma-examples-quickstart> for working examples which accompany this guide.

 **Generate Source and DDL**
 ---------------------------